EllaFoxo/Amplify-Probe/README.md

 - 5g to 100g depending on the probing speed
 - Low enough force to use on cantilever and PCB beds

-### Compatibility:
+### Compatibility on release:
-- Voron 0, Trident, 2.4, and Switchwire
+- Stealthburner
+- MiniSB
-- Positron 3.x support coming soon with a new toolhead PCB
+- Positron 3.x with a new toolhead PCB
-- RatRig V-Core 3/4, probably.

 ### Software:
 - Native Klipper integration, no plugins required!
 - [TBC] Live sensor data available in Mainsail/Fluidd
 - [TBC] Clog detection

-### Hardware:
+### Amplify Probe Standalone (SA) Hardware:
-- Entirely custom toolhead PCB using STM32G0
+- Custom add-on board for the toolhead
+- Same mounting pattern and size as the E3D PZ probe board
 - Custom hotend with versions for E3D Revo and standard V6 nozzles
 - Rated to 80C operating temperature
-- Possibility for a “pro” version rated to 110C, with a fancier ADC
+- Possibility for a “pro” version rated to 110C, with a higher speed ADC
 - Fully Open Source Hardware

-### Amplify Probe:
-- Standalone ADC module for custom toolheads
-- Maybe?
-Depending on demand

-When:
+### When:
 - Soon™

 ## Credits